 3.2 Effects of plant leaf powders on Adult Mortality of B. baudni at 24, 48 and 72 hours after exposure to S. senegal seeds

-The results presented in table 2 shows the effects of some botanicalsk on adult mortality of B. baudni at 24, 48 and 72 HAT.
+The results presented in table 2 shows the effects of some botanicals on adult mortality of B. baudni at 24, 48 and 72 HAT.
 The moringa leaf powder had significantly (P = 0.05) affected B. baudni mortality at all levels and HAT.
 Higher mortality was recorded at 72 and 48 HAT although; similar at all levels including the synthetic insecticide which recorded 100% mortality.
 However, at 24 HAT, the synthetic insecticide had the highest (P = 0.05) mortality compared to other concentrations, followed by 6g/100g while 2g/100g seeds treatment was lower while the untreated control had the lowest mortality.
 Moreover, mahogany leaf powder had significantly (P = 0.05) affected B. baudni mortality at all levels and HAT (Table 2).
 Among the leaf powder levels, 6g/100g seeds recorded the highest mortality across hours after treatment especially at 48 and 72 HAT although similar with other levels (2 and 4g/100g seeds) and HAT.
 Nonetheless, the synthetic insecticide treatment proved to have the highest mortality compared to the plant botanicals and was similar to 2g/100g seed treatment.
 The control treatments had the lowest mortality across the levels and hours after treatments (Table 2).

 The present study confirms that mixing S. senegal seeds with plant leaf powder caused high mortality of B. baudni compared to control.
 However, the findings of Bhagat and Tripatri (1989) and Lucy et al (2016) contrasted with these as they reported an increasing efficacy of neem leaf powder as concentration increased from 1-3 g/100g seeds.
 On the other hand, the plant extracts might have interfered with the normal embryonic development by suppressing hormonal and biochemical processes.
 Similar physiological interferences were observed by Ofuya et al. (1992) and Jayakumar et al. (2003).
 This finding supports previous research works that the effects of the mortality of B. baudni depended on the type of plant leaf powder and the concentration used.
 After treatment, there was direct relationship between number of bruchids killed and quantity of neem powder applied Jayakumar et al. (2003).